adambard/learnxinyminutes-docs/directx9.html.markdown

                                     // vertices are processed by the hardware &pp,       // the present parameters
                                 &_device); // struct to store the device
-    // Return if the device creation failed.
+    // Return false if the device creation failed.
     // It is helpful to set breakpoints at the return line. if (FAILED(result))
         return false;